algolia/jekyll-algolia/docs-src/src/blog.md

 to them.
 This makes altering the styling of the elements to match your overall theme easy to achieve.

-### Edge-case handling
+### Headings

 With the current configuration, we will sometimes end up with results that look
 irrelevant: nothing is highlighted neither in the title or the content.

-This is because by default the plugin is searching into different fields (including `tags`, `categories` and the parent heading hierarchy of each paragraph).
-Because we chose to only display the title and content, it means that when a match in another attribute is occurring, we have no way to visually signal it to the user.
-It makes the result look irrelevant, while it is actually relevant (but we're not explaining why).
+This is because by default the plugin is searching not only in the content and the title, but also in the headings (`<h1>` to `<h6>` of the page).
+Because we currently only display the title and content, it make some perfectly relevant result look odd, because nothing is highlighted.

-One way to work around this issue is to manually tell the API in which field it should search, by using the [restrictSearchableAttributes][12] option.
+To fix that, we'll add the highlighted headings to the display when they are matching.
+We'll create a new variable called `headings`, filled with the highlighted headings, and add it to our template only when not empty.

+We also update the url to include the `#` anchor that will point the link directly to the closest matching heading.

 ### Final code